- If Windows 10 restarts randomly, this is extremely annoying and can affect your productivity.

 - You should see Minimum Processor State value that is set to 100%.

 - Change Minimum Processor State to some other value, such as 0.

 - Save the changes.

-Solution 2 – Make sure that your Sleep mode is enabled
+Solution 2 – Make sure the Sleep mode is enabled

 - After you’ve done that, find Put the computer to sleep option and choose any value except Never.

 - Click Save changes and your problem should be fixed.